 - 1. Identify and utilize multiple negotiation tactics and strategies for use in designing/implementing planning processes. - 2.
-Recognize the benefits and limitations of win-win vs win-lose strategies in public decision making including identifying where to add value for potential gains in efficiency, equity, or efficacy and under what conditions. - 3.
-Apply and analyze negotiation theory to public sector relevant scenarios where resources are allocated in support of/as barriers to collective, equitable benefits. - 4.
-Practice negotiation techniques in groups and reflect on the experience, including managing emotions, and reflecting on experiences using theory to improve negotiating skills.
+Recognize the benefits and limitations of win-win vs win-lose strategies in public decision making including identifying where to add value for potential gains. - 3.
+Apply and analyze negotiation theory to public sector relevant scenarios where resources are allocated in support of/as barriers to collective, equitable benefits. - Practice negotiation techniques in groups and reflect on the experience, including managing emotions, and reflecting on experiences using theory to improve negotiating skills.